feralcreative/2pdf/README.md

 ### PDF-Only Content

-Include content that only appears in the PDF:
+Include content that only appears in the PDF using either format:

 ```markdown
 <!-- PDF ONLY